-* Why come on our Engels & Marx walks?
-These two separate walks, following in the footsteps of the men who created a political philosophy that dominated half the world during the 20th century, are not only hugely entertaining, informative and intriguing but have been devised by Ed Glinert, author of Penguin’s The Manchester Compendium and many other tomes published by the cream of British publishers, who has been hacking away at the coal-face of local politics for 35 years, including a stint at the heart of one of the most sinister Trotskyite cells Hulme ever witnessed.
+Hugely entertaining, informative and intriguing, the tour has been devised by Ed Glinert, author of Penguin’s The Manchester Compendium and many other tomes published by the cream of British publishers, who has been hacking away at the coal-face of local politics for 35 years, including a stint at the heart of one of the most sinister Trotskyite cells Hulme ever witnessed.

 Friedrich Engels came to Manchester in December 1842 to work at the headquarters of the family firm of Ermen & Engels in Weaste.
-His father sent the young firebrand to Manchester to rid him of his radical views, so he hoped.
+His father sent the young firebrand to Manchester to rid him of his radical views; so he hoped.
 It didn’t work.
 If anything, Friedrich became even more devout.
 By day he worked as a cotton merchant.
-By night he scoured the slum streets of Little Ireland (by Oxford Road station, where we start the walk) and Irish Town (Angel Meadow) rooting out instances of injustice and inequality.
-These were brilliantly outlined in The Condition of the Working Class in England, a book published in 1844 that no one could have read in English until the end of the century as it was available only in German.
+By night he scoured the slum streets of Little Ireland (by Oxford Road station, where we start Walk 1) and Irish Town (Angel Meadow where we touch on Walk 2) rooting out instances of injustice and inequality.
+These were brilliantly outlined in The Condition of the Working Class in England, published in 1844, which no one could have read in English until the end of the century as it was available only in German.
 Now it’s our most potent set of descriptions of down and out Manchester at the height of the industrial revolution.

 Here’s an example of Engels on the slums off Oxford Street: “In a rather deep hole, in a curve of the Medlock and surrounded on all four sides by tall factories and high embankments, covered with buildings, stand two groups of about 200 cottages, built chiefly back to back, in which live about 4,000 human beings, most of them Irish.
 The cottages are old, dirty, and of the smallest sort, the streets uneven, fallen into ruts and in part without drains or pavement; masses of refuse, offal, and sickening filth lie among standing pools in all directions…The race that lives in these ruinous cottages, behind broken windows, mended with oilskin, sprung doors, and rotten door-posts, or in dark, wet cellars, in measureless filth and stench must surely have reached the lowest stage of humanity.”